The Italians have been holding out on us!

 Cured ham is an Italian legacy.
-And none are as famous as the hams you find in the region of Parma, Emilia Romagna – proclaimed by many as the gastronomical epicentre of Italy.
+And none are as famous as the hams you find in the region of Parma, Emilia-Romagna – proclaimed by many as the gastronomical epicenter of Italy.

 This extraordinary area has been dry curing hams since the days of the Romans.
 In fact, it’s documented that they would often go on long conquests with a couple of cured hams slung over their trusty steeds.
 Astoundingly, it’s been made to the same exact recipe to this very day…

 Parma ham (in Italian, Proscuitto di Parma), you will instantly know for its thin slices, pinky/ red colouring and salty, divine flavour.